|

 Shui Xian Qu Playing qin for a listener who understands (full image)3 |

-Then, and presumably more significantly, one must consider at least three different stories found in melodies that do have "shuixian" as the main title or an alternate title.
-These stories are:
+More specifically, one must consider at least three different stories from antiquity found in melodies that do have "shuixian" as the main title or an alternate title.
+These stories are as follows:11

 Regarding the raised fifth string tuning, as I have noted elsewhere titles commonly associated with this tuning usually have some connection of the Chu region (loosely the modern Hubei and Hunan provinces).
 It is thus tempting to suggest that it is only melodies using a raised fifth tuning that should be associated with a Qu Yuan story, as Qu Yuan was perhaps the most famous ancient representative of Chu culture.
 This may have once been the case, but there are also stories that connect Bo Ya to the Chu region (see, e.g., the Hanyang reference).
 In addition, the Shui Xian titles and the title Sao Shou Wen Tian, as well as the two tunings used for these melodies, have been so totally mixed together since the 18th century that it is not possible for me to make such an assertion at present.